Partner Lifecycle12 min read

 • Use bite-sized, on-demand content (videos under 10 minutes)

-• Implement quarterly product update webinars
+• Implement quarterly service-update webinars

 • Gather feedback to continuously improve enablement content